Nutrition for Alzheimer's Disease

 - Maintain your weight through a proper balance of exercise and food.

-- Choose foods low in saturated fat and cholesterol
+- Avoid fried foods with high saturated fat and cholesterol

 - Try to limit sugars